- What is the Population Count?

 - API data.iowa.gov | Last Updated 2018-03-28T17:53:40.000Z

 This dataset contains taxable property values for classes of real property in Iowa by tax district.
 Taxable values are based on assessed valuations after application of the statutory assessment limitation (i.e. rollback), and is the value to which tax rates are applied (e.g. 2012 net taxable valuations are used for the FY 2014 property tax levies).
 Real property is mostly land, buildings, structures, and other improvements that are constructed on or in the land, attached to the land, or placed upon a foundation.
 Typical improvements include a building, house or mobile home, fences, and paving.
 Classes of real property include the following: Residential, Agricultural Land, Agricultural Buildings, Commercial, Industrial, Utilities and Railroads.

-This dataset provides the number of victims associated with child welfare assessments conducted by DHS with "founded" or "confirmed" findings beginning January 1, 2004.
+This dataset summarizes occurrences of abuse by type identified during child welfare assessments conducted by DHS with "founded" or "confirmed" findings beginning January 1, 2004.
 “Founded” means abuse occurred and resulted in perpetrator placement on the child abuse registry.
 "Confirmed” means abuse occurred, but it was minor, isolated and not likely to reoccur, and perpetrator was not placed on the central abuse registry.
-Data is grouped by calendar year, county and age group.
-If a child had multiple assessments, age is counted into the age category the child meets at the time the most adverse assessment was reported during the year.
-The county is also determined according to the child's county of residence for the most adverse assessment.
+Data is grouped by calendar year, county and type of abuse.
+For each child included in the assessment, up to 10 types of abuse may be indicated.
+Each child may be confirmed of multiple types of abuse on a single assessment, and may have multiple assessments.
+The county is determined according to the child's county of residence at time of the assessment.